-A person who wishes to claim a medical deduction for disability expenses must complete a Confirmation of Diagnosis of Disability form (ITR-DD), which is available on the SARS website (www.sars.gov.za).
-The ITR-DD must not be submitted with the annual income tax return, but must be retained for compliance purposes in the event of a SARS audit.
-The ITR-DD needs to be completed and endorsed by a registered medical practitioner every five years, if the disability is of a more permanent nature.
+A person who wishes to claim a medical allowance as a deduction for disability expenses must complete a Confirmation of Diagnosis of Disability form (ITR-DD), which is available on the SARS website (www.sars.gov.za).The ITR-DD must not be submitted with the annual income tax return, but must be retained for compliance purposes in the event of a SARS audit.27 The ITR-DD needs to be completed and endorsed by a duly registered medical practitioner28 every five years, if the disability is of a more permanent nature.
 However, if the disability is temporary, the ITR-DD will only be valid for one year, which effectively means that a new ITR-DD must be completed for each year of assessment during which a disability claim is made.